Ajn0r/matilda-illustration/README.md

 #### First time visitor perspective Fulfilment

 - Following the main page link "get to know me" or following the link in the navigation to "about", the user can easily find their way to information about the artist
-- On the about page, the user can read about the different types of work the artist do, or being familiar with the techuniqs of painting, viewing the gallery one could easily find out which the different types of works are.
+- On the about page, the user can read about the different types of work the artist do, or being familiar with the techuniques of painting, viewing the gallery one could easily find out which the different types of works are.

 ![about the artists works](assets/documentation/about-tech.png)